BankkRoll/Discord-Royale-Destiny/README.md

 ---

-## ⚠️ Important

-**This bot template is exclusively for paid users.** Redistribution, sharing, or resale of the bot or its codebase is strictly prohibited.
-Each purchase grants a license for single-user or team use.

-> **Do not share.
-Redistribution violates your license agreement.**

----

 ## ✨ Features

 - **Era-Based Battles**: Choose from eras like Modern, Medieval, Futuristic, and more, each with unique items and styles.